Velmuruganms12/SparkML/README.md

 # SparkML
-This is a demo for classification models with spark MLLIb Ons Dridi
+This is a demo for classification models with spark MLLib Ons Dridi
 CETIC R&D Engineer